MoPOP (Formerly the Experience Music Project)

 SEATTLE CENTER ARMORY

-The restaurants change from time to time, but some of our favorites are Skillet, Big Food BBQ, and Mod Pizza.
+The restaurants change occasionally, but some of our favorites are Skillet, Big Food BBQ, and Mod Pizza.
 Oh, that’s also where Starbucks is!

-MoPOP provided us tickets in exchange for an honest review.
+MoPOP provided us with tickets in exchange for an honest review.
 All opinions are my own.

 Things to Do in Seattle with Kids